brtkwt/CaesarCipherConsole/README.md

 <h1>CaesarCipherConsole</h1>

 This simple console application is designed for encoding passwords stored on paper.
-The cipher used isn't complex, it is used just as a precaution to prevent unwanted attention.
+The cipher isn't complex, it is used just as a precaution to prevent unwanted attention.
 It works just as Caesar Cipher with one exception.
 The shift parameter is encoded as a character and stored at a set location within the plain text.
 Because of that passwords are posible to decrypt without the app.

 This app is a replica of the original version created in 2018, which was unfortunately lost due to a hard drive failure.
 It was my first hobby project, initially written in C++ and later adapted to C and C#.